 According to a study by business solver, 68% of the employees believe that discussing mental health issues with their employers can adversely affect their job security.

 Mental health issues should not be taken lightly and they can do a serious toll on the overall wellbeing of an employee.
-The HR department should actively conduct sessions related to mental health awareness and create a congenial environment where employees can openly discuss their mental health issues with employers, instead of shying away from it.
+The HR department should actively conduct sessions related to mental health awareness and create a congenial environment where employees can openly discuss their mental and physical health issues with employers, instead of shying away from it.

 Employee Assistance Program (EAP) services can be also utilised to alleviate employees from their personal and professional problems.